gautemo/Gaute-Meek-Olsen/src/dev-blog/why-i-prefer-vue-over-react.md

 tags: [Vue, React]
 ---

-There exists a lot of great web development frameworks out there.
+There exist a lot of great web development frameworks out there.
 I believe that every framework can be used to create the website you want.
 What you should choose only comes down to individual preference.
 Remember, there also is a possibility to use no framework as well.

 Myself, I usually choose [Vue](https://vuejs.org/).
 Here are my top reasons to choose Vue over the most used ~~framework~~ library [React](https://reactjs.org/).
 (Just to have it said, I have reasons to choose React over Vue as well, but I don't value them as much as the points below)